 After cleaning the carpet you can then focus on problem spots and take the time to make sure that they blend in with the rest of the carpeted area.

-Vacuuming pick up all of the dust, loose dirt, and any other loose debris that could hinder the cleaning process and in most cases a good vacuuming is all the carpet needs to look fresh.
+Vacuuming picks up all of the dust, loose dirt, and any other loose debris that could hinder the cleaning process and in most cases, a good vacuuming is all the carpet needs to look fresh.